viaduck/commons/README.md

 - Compiler and linker platform supported by Cmake
 - Python 3
 - cogapp (python package)
+### for openssl on windows:
+- mingw, msys
+- activestate perl

 ## How to use
 ### Adding to project